 I guess the one big sleeper for everybody in the organization, maybe not for everybody, but for a lot of them was Kevin McGowan.
 Kevin was a non-roster invitee in spring training.
 You looked at him and his numbers never really spoke anything to you.
 But then he got to Triple-A and he pitched, and once again, I always throw the word work ethic out there.
 When I see a kid working hard, trying to do his dry work on the mound and just trying to make himself better for betters sake, those are the kids that will always give themselves the best chance possible to succeed.

-MMO: You’ve had the chance to coach most of the Mets’ young arms in deGrom, Syndergaard, and Matz, and Montero.
+MMO: You’ve had the chance to coach most of the Mets’ young arms in deGrom, Syndergaard, and Matz.
 Can you give me a little info on each and what you saw from them early on?

 Frank: It’s not really difficult when you see the talent that they possessed.
 Some people have just God given talent, some people have to work their tails off to get to the best of their ability.
 The three guys you just mentioned, not only did God give them talent and ability but they gave them, and here I go again, that work ethic.
 That ‘it’ factor that you just can’t explain, it’s just there.
 I’ll start with Jacob.

 The biggest adjustment for Noah was saying, dude, you’ve got a changeup, you’ve got a curveball, you got this cutter that Dan Warthen taught you, you’ve got all these pitches that are plus pitches and you have to understand when you’re behind in the count you have to show those pitches, you have to change things up.
-And once he understood that and once he went on the mound and started throwing a 2-1 changeup or a first pitch curveball, all of a sudden now these hitters have these different look on their faces going, ‘oh my God he’s starting to figure this out, watch out!
+Once he understood that and once he went on the mound and started throwing a 2-1 changeup or a first pitch curveball, all of a sudden now these hitters have these different look on their faces going, oh my God, he’s starting to figure this out.
+Watch out!
 And then he’s taken off from there.

 Once he struggled and wasn’t called up at the end of the ’14 year, he came back the following year and the four weeks into Triple-A he just killed it.
 You knew at that point on he got it, he would never forget it, and he was going to go up there and have an unbelievable career.
 Granted, the injuries will always occur but I think he’s your bona fide number one, even Jacob.
 If you can keep those two together and have a healthy Matz going forward, you have three unbelievable pitchers going forward.
 You’re going to have ups and downs, but, I still take those three anytime on my staff and I take my chances.